simonwanna/simonwanna.github.io/index.md

 - 🧭 **Forge your own path**:
 Disregard the “common route” in life, you are not like the people who recommended you that path.

+- 🚀 **Pursue meaningful journeys**:
+Set ambitious goals, but make sure they are dependent on a stimulating journey, you will be spending a lot of time on it and life is short.

 - ⏳ **Mastery takes time**:
 The 10,000-hour saying might be an oversimplified generalisation, but I never seen a truly impressive person who hasn’t put in a lot of hours.

-- 🫂 **Relationships matter most**:
-The people in your life are truly the most important thing.
-Surround yourself with people who strengthen you, and distance yourself from those who don’t.

-- 🗣️ **Clarity in communication**:
-Communication is about projecting abstract ideas into a shared space.
-These exchanges lose some meaning in translation, but much can be preserved by listening carefully and being honest.

-- 🚀 **Pursue meaningful journeys**:
-Set ambitious goals, but make sure they are dependent on a stimulating journey, everything becomes easier that way.